BlazeyLol/PVZ2ExpansionMod/README.md

 * Mummy Memory from the original Example Mod

 # Future Plans
-I want to take care of more plants/zombies like grinderhead, bull, camels, ra, arcade pusher and tomb raiser.
+I want to take care of more plants/zombies like grinderhead, bull, camels, ra and tomb raiser.
 I am also working on a new Board zoom system, that doesn't require modifying Grid's size.
-Map vertical scrolling, custom Game Features and
+Map vertical scrolling, custom Game Features and other stuff.

 # Build Instructions
 Building this repo is the same as building my example mod update.
 The instructions regarding that [you can find here](https://github.com/BlazeyLol/PVZ2ExampleMod).